Creating your own config files

 - This means ML models are trained to predict buy/sell signals, not predict actual asset prices

-- Features define what the ML model should be aware of, but the label_logic
+- Features define what the ML model should be aware of, but the label_logic actually translates the features to determine what a buy/sell signal actually is

 Helpful Materials